| Bryn

 "Analysis of Finds" (14-73), is divided into sections and

-Offensive weapons: artillery, heavy javelins
+subsections as follows: Offensive weapons: artillery, heavy javelins

 (pila), spears (iacula/hastae), arrows,